LACMIP/emu/docs/_documentation/citing.md

 - [LACMIP's GBIF dataset](https://doi.org/10.15468/6nxzen)
 - [LACMIP's iDigBio recordset](https://www.idigbio.org/portal/recordsets/5082e6c8-8f5b-4bf6-a930-e3e6de7bf6fb)

-See below to learn [how to cite digitized collections](https://lacmip.github.io/emu/documentation/citing/#citing-digitized-collections).

 **For specimens that are not yet digitized**, new catalog and or type numbers may need to be created.
 Please contact the collections manager to verify whether this is necessary.

 {% include figure image_path="/assets/images/citing_catalognumber.png" alt="screenshot of a catalog number on GBIF" caption="Screenshot illustrating where to locate catalog numbers on GBIF occurrence records, e.g. [LACMIP 10088.8](https://www.gbif.org/occurrence/2012637492).
 Existing type numbers will be listed under _Other catalogue numbers_, e.g. [LACMIP 10079.7](https://www.gbif.org/occurrence/2012641180)." %}

 {% include figure image_path="/assets/images/citing_example.png" alt="example of LACMIP type specimens figured in publication" caption="Large portions of the LACMIP collections once belonged to local universities.
 As such, they were originally cited using different institutional numbers.
 These numbers now have equivalent LACMIP catalog and type numbers.
-Two examples, [LACMIP 10079.7](https://www.gbif.org/occurrence/2012641180) and [LACMIP 10100.11](https://www.gbif.org/occurrence/2012653749) from [Popenoe (1983)](https://decapoda.nhm.org/pdfs/33492/33492-001.pdf), are illustrated above.
+Two examples, [LACMIP 10079.7](https://www.gbif.org/occurrence/2012641180) and [LACMIP 10100.11](https://www.gbif.org/occurrence/2012653749), are illustrated in pink and blue.
 (Enlarge image by opening in a new tab or window.)" %}

 # Citing LACMIP localities
 LACMIP localities should be cited in text as "**LACMIP locality #**" or "**LACMIP loc. #**".
 This format eliminates potential confusion between LACMIP locality and type numbers.